Eabdrazakov/MrRobogersNeighborhood/README.md

 ## Test

-Describe: isStringNumeric()
+Describe: firstFunction()

-Test1: "It should return true when input string contains only number"
+  Test: "It should describe the first piece of logic for a function."
   Code:
+  const example = "string";
+  firstFunction(example);
+  Expected Output: ["Expected outcome for first piece of logic"]

+  Test: "It should describe the second piece of logic for a function."
+  Code:
-const inputTextTest1 = "4204"
+  const example2 = ["data"];
-isStringNumeric(inputTextTest1);
+  firstFunction(example2);
-Expected Output: true
+  Expected Output: "Expected outcome for second piece of logic"